hhasert/MyOpenWeather/README.md

 The project contains a secret.properties file containing the API Key from https://home.openweathermap.org/ which needs to be filled in locally.

 First steps are there, there is a navhost controller to support multiple screens and a viewmodel/repository etc according to the architecture in the courses.
 For now it shows a location screen (prefilled in the view model with my location) and a next button to get the current weather.
-Next step will be to get some decent weather screen.
+Next step will be to create some decent weather screen.